Home > Gastroenterology > UEGW 2024 > Irritable Bowel Syndrome: from Guar Gum to Tradipitant > Tradipitant improves symptoms of motion sickness

 UEGW 2024

-The vomiting incidence was 10.4% in the 170 mg arm, significantly lower than the vomiting incidence in the placebo arm (37.7%; P<0.0001).
-Similarly, the 85 mg arm was associated with a lower vomiting incidence than the placebo arm (18.3% vs 37.7%; P=0.0014).
-Furthermore, tradipitant intake resulted in a reduced incidence of severe nausea and vomiting (combined tradipitant arms 13.3% vs 33.0%; P<0.0001).
+The results showed a vomiting incidence of 10.4% in the 170 mg arm, significantly lower than in the placebo arm (37.7%; P<0.0001).
+Similarly, the 85-mg arm was associated with a lower vomiting incidence than the placebo arm (18.3% vs 37.7%; P=0.0014; see Figure).
+Furthermore, tradipitant intake resulted in a reduced incidence of severe nausea and vomiting (combined tradipitant arms 13.3% vs 33%; P<0.0001).

 “Overall, tradipitant was effective in reducing vomiting and preventing nausea in this population, with the higher dose displaying slightly better results than the lower dose,” summarised Dr Polymeropoulos.
 “Given the prevalence of adverse events associated with other therapies such as dimenhydrinate and scopolamine, the well-tolerated agent tradipitant may be beneficial for many travellers.”